Koed00/django-q/docs/cluster.rst

     16:44:14 [Q] INFO Process-1:9 stopped monitoring results 16:44:15 [Q] INFO Q Cluster-31781 has stopped.

+The number of workers, optional timeouts, recycles and cpu_affinity can be controlled via the :ref:`configuration` settings.

 Multiple Clusters
 -----------------
 You can have multiple clusters on multiple machines, working on the same queue as long as: